Notable Showbiz Deaths of 2014by TrekFan1 | created - 07 Feb 2014 | updated - 22 Feb 2018 | Public

 Producer | Willy McBean and His Magic Machine

-Arthur Rankin Jr. was born on July 19, 1924 in Baltimore, Maryland, USA as Arthur Gardner Rankin Jr. He was a producer and director, known for Willy McBean and His Magic Machine (1965), The Hobbit (1977) and The Little Drummer Boy Book II (1976).
+Arthur Rankin Jr. was born on July 19, 1924 in Baltimore, Maryland, USA as Arthur Gardner Rankin Jr. He was a producer and director, known for Willy McBean and His Magic Machine (1965), The Hobbit (1977) and The Last Dinosaur (1977).
 He was married to Olga Karlatos.
-He died on January ...
+He died on January 30, 2014 in ...

 Animation legend who, alongside Jules Bass, produced (and usually co-directed) many classic holiday TV specials including 'Rudolph the Red-Nosed Reindeer,' 'Frost the Snowman,' 'The Little Drummer Boy,' 'The Year Without a Santa Claus' and 'Rudolph's Shiny New Year'